Got mum rage? If you’ve transformed into an angry she-beast quicker than you can say Megatron, it’s time to recognise your triggers and ask for help.

 I never considered myself an angry person before I had kids.
 Yet when my two little humans came along in quick succession, all of a sudden they were pressing all the buttons, buttons I didn’t know I had, to get me bubbling with rage.
 Mum rage.
+Or to call it by its official name, postpartum rage.
+Throw in a pandemic and you have a recipe for disaster.

 “Most mothers describe postpartum rage as acute incidents of complete overwhelm and helplessness – episodes of intense blinding anger,” explains Silvia Wetherell, registered counsellor and psychotherapist from More Mindful.
 “Rather than a fleeting emotion or disturbing thought, it’s a powerful, physiological reaction.
 This rage disables our wise command centre of the brain – a bit like a volcano that suddenly explodes into life.”